brekk/mad-notes/notes/Migration - Coming From JavaScript.md

 ## Working with Lists

-Though Madlib has an [[Monad - Array type|Array type]], unless you have a specific need for performance, you're more likely to be working with Lists.
+Though Madlib has an [[Type - Array|Array type]], unless you have a specific need for performance, you're more likely to be working with Lists.

 ```js
 const list = ["a", "b", "c"]